 We formally assess this result in appendix table 10 by running a simple diff-in-diff model where we compare workers eligible to REBP (treatment) to non-eligible workers (control).
 Each panel uses a different control group.
 In panel A, we use workers aged 50 to 54 with more than 15 years of experience but residing in non-REBP regions.
 In panel B we use workers aged 50 to 54 residing in REBP regions but with less than 15 years of experience.
-In panel C we use workers aged 46 to 49 with 15 years of experience and residing in REBP regions.
+In panel C we use workers aged 46 to 49 with more than 15 years of experience and residing in REBP regions.
 In column (1), we estimate the model without further controls.
 In column (2) we add a vector of controls including education, 15 industry codes, family status, citizenship and tenure in previous job.
 These specifications tend to deliver a negative effect of REBP on reemployment wages.
 This negative effect may well be driven by selection into unemployment.
 We know from table 3 that REBP has affected the inflow rate into unemployment of eligible workers.
 This means that the selection of eligible workers may be different during REBP.
-We try to control for this using pre-employment wages.
+We try to control for this using preemployment wages.
 In column (3) we add a rich set of pre-unemployment wage dummies to control for potential differential self-selection into unemployment due to REBP.
-As explained above, the negative effect on reemployment wages found in column (1) and (2) can also be due to duration dependence effects.
-To control for the fact that REBP eligible workers experienced longer unemployment spells during the REBP period, which may impact reemployment wages if the distribution of wages depend on time spent unemployed (because of skill depreciation or discrimination from employers for instance), in column (4), and following the methodology of Schmieder et al. [2012a], we condition on the duration of unemployment using a rich set of dummies for the duration of unemployment prior to finding a new job.
+As explained above, the negative effect on reemployment wages found in column (1) and (2)can also be due to duration dependence effects.
+In column (4) we allow for an effect of longer unemployment spells during on reemployment wages (because of skill depreciation, employer discrimination, etc.).
+Following the methodology of Schmieder, von Wachter and Bender [2012a], we condition on the duration of unemployment using a rich set of dummies for the duration of unemployment prior to finding a new job.
 In this preferred specification of column (4), irrespective of the control group we are using, we always find no significant effect of REBP on reemployment wages.